RetiredWizard/PyDOS/README.md

 PyDOS requires all switches to immediatly following the command with no spaces between the command or switches.

-If a command argument contains spaces the argument must be enclosed in quotes, **however** arguments that do **not** contain spaces must not be enclosed in quotes.
+If a command argument contains spaces the argument must be enclosed in quotes.

 **REM [comment]** - Used in batch files to insert remarks (that will not be acted on).